What Is Seller Financing?

 - If you currently have a mortgage, you’ll have to seek the approval of your lender to avoid the consequences of a due on sale clause.

-- If the buyer isn't default on the terms of the contract, it’s up to you to go through eviction and/or foreclosure proceedings.
+- If the buyer defaults on the terms of the contract, it’s up to you to go through the eviction and/or foreclosure proceedings.
 Depending on where you live, this may be easier in some states than others.

 - By selling to someone with a traditional mortgage, you might have to wait longer to close the deal – but you’re getting your money in a lump-sum check rather than having to count on those payments to keep coming in every month.
 You’re leaving less to chance.

 The Bottom Line: Seller Financing Can Be Helpful For Those Who Need It

 One of the big pros of seller financing is that you can qualify if you have credit with some dings on it.
-On the other hand, you don’t get the same protections you would get with a traditional mortgage.
+On the other hand, you don’t get the same protections you’d get with a traditional mortgage.
 For a seller, you can get a higher interest rate than you can on many other investments, but you’re taking on the entire risk of the transaction.

 If you can manage it, it’s always better to qualify for a traditional mortgage as they come with lower interest rates and are more buyer-friendly.
 If you’re looking to buy a home or perhaps refinance out of your current seller financing, you can apply online.